-The veterinarian must perform a complete examination of our puppy to ensure a good condition.
+The veterinarian must perform a complete examination of our puppy to ensure a good bill of health.

-Your vet will most likely perform auscultation to ensure that both the heart and lungs are working properly.
+Your vet will most likely perform auscultation (listening to their heart and lungs) to ensure that both the organs are working correctly.
 He will also check mucous membranes, teeth, temperature, ears, eyes, nose, and reflexes, as well as any other part of the body.
-It will be important to check, for example, that the testicles have completely descended.
+It will be essential to check, for example, that the testicles have ultimately descended.

 In the event of any anomaly, the specialist may suggest additional tests, such as a blood test, a urinalysis, or X-rays.
-They can also suggest you carry out a monitoring table in terms of weight, to guarantee that the puppy is developing correctly.
-Don’t forget to ask any questions you may have!
+They can also recommend that you carry out a monitoring table in terms of weight to guarantee that the puppy is developing correctly.
+Don’t forget to ask any questions and clear any worries you may have!

-During the first visit, your vet will explain to you when is the best time to start the puppy’s vaccination schedule, which is essential to prevent life-threatening and serious diseases, such as distemper, parvovirus, rabies, or infectious hepatitis.
+During the first visit, your vet will explain to you when is the best time to start the puppy’s vaccination schedule.
+This schedule is essential to prevent severe and life-threatening diseases, such as distemper, parvovirus, rabies, or infectious hepatitis.

 The standard puppy vaccination calendar is: